Patent2net/P2N/README.md

 * available "as it is".

 Patent2Net is a free package, dedicated to :
-* Augment the use of patent information in academic, nano and small firms, developing countries (all those without pay mode access)
+* augment the use of patent information in academic, nano and small firms, developing countries (all those without pay mode access)
 * learn, study and practice how to collect, treat and communicate "textual bibliographic information", and automation process
 * provide statistical analysis and representations of a set of patents.